allegro/turnilo/README.md

 [![build status](https://github.com/allegro/turnilo/workflows/Build/badge.svg)](https://github.com/allegro/turnilo/actions)
 [![Join our Slack chat](https://img.shields.io/badge/slack-chat-purple.svg?logo=slack)](https://join.slack.com/t/turnilo/shared_invite/enQtOTI4ODcxMjcyNjU2LTFlOTk5YWZlOGMyZDZhZWU3MGNjNDRhZmI1Y2UzNDlkZmY3YzYxYTJhYzIzMzc0MTc3MzA3OTE1NmQ5NDI1M2I)

+> [!WARNING]
+> **This project is archived and no longer maintained.**
+>
+> Allegro no longer uses Turnilo internally and is stepping back from its development.
+> The repository is now read-only: there will be no further releases, bug fixes, or support,
+> and issues and pull requests are no longer being reviewed or merged.
+>
+> Thank you to everyone who contributed code, reported issues, shared ideas, and used Turnilo
+> over the years.
+This project would not have been what it is without you.

 Turnilo is a business intelligence, data exploration and visualization web application for [Apache Druid](https://druid.apache.org).
 Turnilo is a fork of [Pivot](https://github.com/implydata/pivot) which is currently available under commercial licence only.
 This repository was forked from the stalled repository [Swiv](https://github.com/yahoo/swiv)